 Ashwagandha

-This fact sheet provides essential information about the rasayana herb ashwagandha, known for its various health applications.
+This fact sheet provides essential information about ashwagandha, a revered rasayana herb known for its numerous health applications and benefits.

 Common Names